pingidentity/terraform-provider-pingdirectory/docs/resources/default_connection_criteria.md

 - `not_all_included_user_filter` (Set of String) Specifies a search filter that should not match the entry of the authenticated user for clients included in this Simple Connection Criteria.
 If any filters are provided, then at least one of those filters must not match the authenticated user entry (that is, the user entry may match zero or more of those filters, but not all of them).
 This will only be taken into account for client connections that have authenticated to the server and will be ignored for unauthenticated client connections.
 - `not_all_included_user_group_dn` (Set of String) Specifies the DN of a group in which authenticated users should not exist for clients included in this Simple Connection Criteria.
 If any group DNs are provided, then the authenticated user must not be a member of at least one of those groups (that is, the user may be a member of zero or more of those groups, but not of all of them).
 This will only be taken into account for client connections that have authenticated to the server and will be ignored for unauthenticated client connections.
 Refer to the authz version of this property in Simple Result Criteria if operations are being proxied (performed using proxied authorization), and you need to match the originating user of the operation rather than the proxy user (the user the proxy authenticated as).
 - `not_all_included_user_privilege` (Set of String) Specifies the name of a privilege that should not be held by the authenticated user for clients included in this Simple Connection Criteria.
 If any privilege names are provided, then the authenticated user must not have at least one of those privileges (that is, the user may hold zero or more of those privileges, but not all of them).
 This will only be taken into account for client connections that have authenticated to the server and will be ignored for unauthenticated client connections.
-- `type` (String) The type of Connection Criteria resource.
-Options are ['simple', 'aggregate', 'third-party']
 - `user_auth_type` (Set of String) Specifies the authentication types for client connections that may be included in this Simple Connection Criteria.

 ### Read-Only